-Oral cancer is tissue-damaging uncontrollable cell growth which affects lips, tongue, cheeks, inside of mouth, sinuses, or throat.
+Oral cancer is tissue-damaging uncontrollable cell growth which affects lips, tongue, cheeks, inside of mouth, sinuses, or throat which can be detected with an oral cancer biopsy.
 Warning signs and symptoms of oral cancer include:

 - Swelling, thickness, lumps, bumps, erosion, rough spots, and/or crusts on lips, gums, or inside of the mouth